 Our foundation has developed and produced a number of collaborative performing arts projects with international artists and international organizations: the dance and music Concert for Peru with the American Red Cross at the Joseph Caleb Auditorium (Miami), Kuyayky Live!
 (Baden, Switzerland) Kuyayky’s Xauxa Live at the NMAI (Washington DC), Charango Maestro Federico Tarazona in Concert at PAX (Miami), 20 Años Despues Kuyayky Regresa( Lima, Jauja,Peru) Yawar Chichhi: The Scissors Dance Live at the NMAI (Washington DC), ten Annual Benet Concerts for the Children of Jauja (Miami, Naples, and Basel), the 2012 Miami Inclusive Arts Festival(PAX), Alma en Boca featuring Eva Ayllon (Colony Theater in Miami Beach) Xauxa: Back to the Beginning (Broward Center for the Performing Arts), and Miami Raymi (Area Stage Theater).

-Our Ensembles: We have two well established ensembles, the Kuyayky Children’s Orchestra Miami and the Kuyayky Children’s Orchestra Jauja.
-Both work to promote the study and practice of Andean music by children and youths.
-We also support the work of the Sumaj Tusuy Community Dance Project.
+Our Ensembles: The Kuyayky Touring Ensemble, is our professional touring group.
+In addition to this, we have two well established ensembles, the Kuyayky Children’s Orchestra Miami and the Kuyayky Children’s Orchestra Jauja.
+We have also started the Kuyayky Children’s Choir Jauja.
+All of these work to promote the study and practice of Andean music by children and youths.

 Our foundation has also been directly involved in earthquake and poverty relief projects collaborating with the Latin American NGO Un Techo Para mi Pais to build 15 new homes in the Independencia, Humay and San Andres Districts in Peru.
 And has over the past eleven years reached more than 8 thousand impoverished children and mothers in the central Andean highlands of the Mantaro valley.